kakuliniec/Task/README.md

 # Task
 Created during recruitment process I am taking part at.

-## The tools which will be used here:
+## The tools which have been used here:

 * Figma
 * Flexbox